tquizzle/ghost-docker/docs-old/index.md

 ## [License](#license)

-This section should state any copyright asserted on the project materials as well as the terms of use for the software, files and other materials found in the project repository.
+Apache License 2.0 is licensed under the Apache License, Version 2.0 (the "License").
+You may not use this file except in compliance with the License.
+You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE.txt

-Refer to the [license](./license) for information specific.
+Refer to the [license](/docs/license.md) for information specific.

 ![tianji](https://tianji.tq.network/telemetry/clnzoxcy10001vy2ohi4obbi0/cma9oq4a010nsmitp60zwek2l.gif)